UX Design Intern at Voya Financial

 A bunch of pieces coming together to form one coherent puzzle.

 After working on pages all throughout the website, it comes together to form a uniform, clear picture during the launch this Winter.
-This is still under NDA, so check back later to see the entire site live!
+Check out the website live on Voya.com!